-Couples Therapy is seen by any as the begin of the end.
-However, our Hope-Focused counseling approach sees it as an opportunity to strengthen relationships.
-Our hope is that people who enter counseling are ready to work on a solution to a problem; whether that involves a plateau in the relationship or recovery from a deep wound.
+Couples Therapy is seen by many as the begin of the end.
+However, using Worthington's (2007) Hope-Focusedcounseling model we awaken our clients to the meaning of change, why forgiveness opens doorways of hope, and how strengthening relationships creates pathways of restoration.
+Our hope is that those who enter counseling are ready to work on a solution to a problem; whether that involves a plateau in the relationship or recovery from a deep wound.

 When a couple experiences any of the following issues, we are eager to help. · If negative communication becomes the standard. · This may involve verbal communication such as name calling or criticizing, or non-verbal communication such as abandonment or neglect. · If there is emotional or physical infidelity.
 Recovery from an affair is challenging, even with professional help, yet it is possible to develop a healthier relationship through the restoration phase. · When the couple is trying to survive versus thrive the marriage can turn into two adults coexisting without intimacy. · When values and beliefs begin to impact the marriage covenant. · Identifying commonalities in light of differences can be a significant challenge and may require new perspectives or thought processes.

 Couples Therapeutic counseling can help a couples come together to make thoughtful decisions and consider new perspectives.
 We teach couples how to: · Make requests and complaints without criticizing; · Improve listening skills and still feel heard; · Take responsibility for behaviors and make amends; · Apply forgiveness skills while having effective boundaries.